chanllon/chanllon.github.io/_pages/others.md

 ---
 layout: page
-title: Thank you to our outstanding students for their hard work
+title: Thanks to our outstanding students for their hard work
 permalink: /students/
 nav: true
 ---